 We aim to develop children’s ideas and ways of working that enable them to make sense of the world in which they live.

-We want our children to develop an understanding of the uses and implications of Science, how it has changed and shaped our lives today and for the future.
+We want our children to develop an understanding of the uses and implications of science, how it has changed and shaped our lives today and for the future.

 We guide our children and support them using the Bolton Impact Trusts core values of ‘Believe’, ‘Inspire’, ‘Transform’.